lucasjkr/opencommerce/README.md

 - Converted database to use InnoDB tables exclusively
 - Added timestamps columns (added, modified) to all tables
+- Fixed issue where columns with DATE type had invalid default values
 - Moved `system/` directory outside of the public accessible path
 - Removed web-installer, updated CLI installer
+- Administrative users are identified by email address, not user name

+## In process
+- Merge User and Customer tables - only table to check for logins, lists, etc

 ### Long Term Goal